Let’s talk about Norman J. Warren.

 I’m also a big fan of the Poison Ivy movies.

 That has a lot more to do with this blog – and today’s entry in particular.
 Back in December of 2016, we looked at the second entry in this series, 1996’s Poison Ivy II: Lily, starring Alyssa Milano.
 A third movie came out a year later starring Jaime Pressly.
-For a little over a decade, the series laid dormant until a fourth film premiered on Lifetime.
+For a little over a decade, the series laid dormant until a fourth film, Poison Ivy: The Secret Society, came along.
 Continue reading “Poison Ivy: The Secret Society (2008)”

 Remember when Lindsay Lohan was, perhaps, one of the biggest young, rising stars in Hollywood?
 Also, she was really super hot?